dawu76/investment-research-notes/investing-quant/funds/README.md

 - "The Fund invests in futures contracts to gain dynamic exposure to global market opportunities across country equity indexes, fixed income, currencies, and commodities.
 Portfolios are formed using proprietary quantitative innovations that emphasize characteristics such as, but not limited to: total return momentum, trends, seasonal patterns, carry measures, mean reversion and others, while simultaneously maximizing diversification based on changing estimates of volatility and correlations across global asset classes."
 - "As portfolio weights and estimates of volatility and correlations change through time, the Fund will increase and decrease the gross exposure in an effort to maintain its **target level of 12% annualized portfolio volatility**."

+Global Macro - [$QGMIX](https://funds.aqr.com/funds/alternatives/aqr-macro-opportunities-fund/qgmix): AQR Macro Opportunities Fund
+- "The Fund aims to deliver returns that are uncorrelated to stocks and bonds.
+The Fund positions across macro asset classes (currencies, commodities, equities, fixed income) on the basis of macroeconomic trends, seeking to capitalize on the markets’ tendency to under-react to changes in fundamentals ... trades in over 100 individual markets across approximately 30 countries.
+The Fund positions across asset classes, encompassing currencies, commodities, equities, and fixed income."
+- "... net market neutral over the long term, but can take directional views over the short term ... tends to buy assets for which macroeconomic fundamentals are improving, either on a relative or absolute basis, and short assets for which macroeconomic fundamentals are deteriorating.
+Macroeconomic trends are evaluated across multiple dimensions, utilizing both quantitative and discretionary inputs."
+- gross / net expense ratios = 2.06% / 1.22%

+---

 Managed Futures - [$DBMF](https://imgpfunds.com/im-dbi-managed-futures-strategy-etf/)
 - This is an actively managed futures ETF that has outperformed the SG CTA Index since inception.
 It uses long and short positions within derivatives, mostly futures contracts, and forward contracts.
 These contracts span domestic equities, fixed income, currencies, and commodities. $DBMFI tries to minimize single manager risk by targeting the performance of a diversified pool of managed futures managers while charging only a 0.85% expense ratio.
 - From [etftrends.com articles](https://www.etftrends.com/managed-futures-channel/andrew-beer-digs-into-dbmf-performance-ytd/): "DBMF invests across ten different core futures markets: three different equity futures contracts, three different rates futures contracts, two currency futures contracts, and two different commodity contracts.
 "As a philosophical matter, when we decide what we want to invest in, we believe that market depth and liquidity are really, really valuable, precious things because it allows us to go in and out of positions with virtually no trading costs," Beer explained.
 "It means that if the cracks underneath the market continue to spread, more liquidity flows into the stuff that we’re trading...
 When managed futures does the best is when the unexpected or the seemingly impossible keeps happening in markets," Beer said.
 "We think the diversification argument has really been cemented this year, and there’s no reason to believe that the returns that we’ve realized are going to reverse or even diminish over time just given the market that we’re in."